Atrix256/df_serialize/README.md

 **`SCHEMA_BEGIN(NameSpace, Name, Description)`**

 This makes a struct named "Name" in the namespace "Namespace".
-The example makes a struct named LifeForms::Plant
+The example at the top of this file makes a struct named LifeForms::Plant.

 **`SCHEMA_INHERIT_BEGIN(NameSpace, Name, Base, Description)`**